Dalgona/serum-site/pages/docs/templates.md

 <%= site_name %>
 ```

-returns the name of the website, which are specified in `serum.json` file.
+Returns the name of the website, which are specified in `serum.json` file.

 ### `site_description`